 All without even realizing it.

-Interviewing for a job, starting a tough negotiation, or just trying to turn a first date into a second one?
+Interviewing for a job, starting a tough negotiation, or just trying to turn the first date into a second one?

 Imitating the language, behavior, or facial expressions of others can increase success.